R1-SyntheticVL: Is Synthetic Data from Generative Models Ready for Multimodal Large Language Model?: Experiments

 \subsection{Implementation Details}

 For data synthesis, we adopt a group of four models, including GPT-4o~\cite{gpt-4o}, Gemini-2.5-Flash~\cite{Google2025NanoBanana}, DeepSeek-R1~\cite{guo2025deepseek} and Claude-4-Sonnet~\cite{claude_sonnet_4}, to collectively perform data generation and data judgment.
 For each seed data, we set the maximum generation iteration as 10.
 For model training, we adopt Qwen2.5-VL-7B~\cite{qwen2_5_vl} as the base model, and perform GRPO~\cite{shao2024deepseekmath} to train our model.
 Model optimization is carried out using EasyR1~\cite{zheng2025easyr1} codebase, with training conducted on 8 NVIDIA H20 GPUs.
 For the rollout parameter, we set the number of samples per question to $8$.
-For reinforcement learning hyperparameters, we use a global batch size of 128, a rollout batch size of 256, a rollout temperature of 1.0, and a learning rate of $1\text{e}^{-6}$.
+For reinforcement learning hyperparameters, we use a global batch size of 128, a rollout batch size of 256, a rollout temperature of 1.0, KL penalty coefficient $1\text{e}^{-2}$ and a learning rate of $1\text{e}^{-6}$.
+For sampling policy, we set top p = 1 and top k = -1.
+The reward function is defined as a combination of accuracy reward and format reward.